 On February 24th, Forbes Russia held a webinar in partnership with CS Global Partners to discuss why Dominica’s Citizenship by Investment Programme provides the perfect solution to Russian investors.
 Titled “The Road to Prosperity: Securing Your Future with a Second Citizenship in Dominica,” the webinar was hosted by Prime Minister Roosevelt Skerrit, Ambassador Emmanuel Nanthan, the Head of Dominica’s Citizenship by Investment Unit, and Micha Emmett, CEO of CS Global Partners.

 Discussions revolved around the Programme’s requirements, the opportunities it provides and the wide range of benefits that investors can unlock once receiving citizenship.
 This includes increased freedom in several areas.

 In a world inundated by lockdowns, travel has been increasingly restricted for many businesspeople.
-A second citizenship can offer a wider-set of visa-free access to major business hubs from Europe to the United Kingdom.
+A dual citizenship can offer a wider-set of visa-free access to major business hubs from Europe to the United Kingdom.

 “Businessmen need to move […] and so, you need to ensure that the countries you would like to go to, you have access in terms of visa-free access.
 And currently we have visa-free access to 143 nations,” said Ambassador Nanthan.

 For the modern businessperson, accessing new markets can make all the difference in keeping business competitive.
 Visa-free access drastically reduces the wait time that is required for applying for visas and dealing with the bureaucratic hassle.

 Dominica facilitates a healthy business environment for entrepreneurs and business-minded individuals.
 During the webinar, the Prime Minister Skerrit highlighted how the constitution protects its citizens by safeguarding property from being expropriated from the state without due compensation and having a right to proper legal recourse.